“How do you create a data visualization dashboard for SEO?– SEO Analyst

 1 – Click “Add a control” from the top.
 Click “Date range control” and drag it on the canvas.

-2 – Click “Add a control” from the top.
+2 – Click “Add a chart” from the top.
 Click the first “Scorecard” and drag it on the canvas.

-3 – Click “Add a control” from the top.
+3 – Click “Add a chart” from the top.
 Click the first “Time series” and drag it on the canvas.

 You’d see something like this…